 How often should I have an eye test?

-If you ever think something has changed with your vision at any point, make an appointment for an eye test as soon as possible.
+- If you ever think something has changed with your vision at any point, don't delay in making an appointment for an eye exam.
+It could save your sight.

 Regular eye checks could save your sight